typecode/typester/docs/README.md

 <br/><a id='core-concepts-the-canvas'></a>
 ### The Canvas
-Typester uses an `<iframe>` as a sandboxed DOM canvas inside which the formatters can work on the content in isolation without populating the edit (undo/redo) history of the editor.
+Typester uses an `<iframe>` as a sandboxed DOM canvas inside which the formatters can work on the content in isolation without poluting the edit (undo/redo) history of the editor.

 It also frees the formatters to use a combination of documentExec and direct